mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 For easy navigation within your dashboard, we'll create a page that serves as the entry point for the user.
 On this homepage are two [`Cards`][vizro.models.Card] which serve as tiles that can be customized with a title, some text, and an image.
-These cards link to the subpages within your dashboard using their `href` attributes as `href="/first-page"` and `href="/second-page"`.
+These cards link to the subpages within your dashboard using their `href` attributes as `href="First Page"` and `href="Second Page"`.
 This establishes the navigation links from the homepage to each of the subpages.

 Each page is added to the dashboard using the following line of code: